 I used a ratio of 3 tablespoons of lemon juice per whole egg.
 This creates a curd with tart lemon flavor, but that's still thick enough to use in other desserts (for instance, between layers of cake).

 I found that when I used less juice, the curd was still nice and thick, but it had an eggy flavor to it.
-When I used more juice per egg, it created a thinner curd that with the consistency of ketchup rather than firm pudding.
+When I used more juice per egg, it created a thinner curd that was the consistency of ketchup rather than firm pudding.
 The flavor was still great, but it wouldn’t work between cake rounds, or hold its shape in tarts (though if you want a curd that you could drizzle over something like ice cream, this would be perfect).

 I used just enough sugar to take the sour edge off the lemon, but not so much that this citrus beauty was overshadowed with saccharine flavor.
 I definitely wanted the lemon to be the star of the show.

 I also use a fair amount of butter in this recipe.
 I like the velvety mouthfeel that butter provides, so I use a lot.
-If you’d rather use less, play with the amount of butter to suit your liking and taste as you go.
-If you are happy with less, then by all means leave a couple of tablespoons out.
+If you'd rather use less, play with the amount of butter to suit your liking and taste as you go.
+If you are happy with less, then by all means, leave a couple of tablespoons out.

 The point in the recipe when you add butter has a real impact on the texture of the finished lemon curd.
 Two of the recipes I tested recommended adding butter off heat once the curd had completely thickened.
 Both of these versions had a slightly grainy texture that no one really enjoyed.

 In the versions where I added the butter while the curd was still on the heat (either all at once or bit by bit), the curd ended up smooth and velvety in texture.

 Conclusion: Add the butter on heat while the curd is coming together, not after it has thickened.

 It’s best to strain this lemon curd for three reasons: